Pueblo homes have many of these features:

 - Rounded parapet

-- Spouts in the parapet to direct rainwater
+- Spouts in the parapet or on the roof to direct rainwater

 - Vigas (heavy timbers) extending through walls to support the roof